kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

 - [ ] Import/Export custom color themes 💪
 - [ ] Sheet settings: Use non-Foundry-module color picker (Svelte has a nice one) for setting CSS colors
 - [ ] UI test idea - create automated walkthrough of the application which provides screenshots of relevant areas with relevant features toggled on and off.
 This should go into a markdown report with the screenshots.
 It should report any console errors as well.
+- [ ] Spell item sheet: when Spellbook filtering is active, add a dropdown option which will pop a dialog form that allows the user to type their custom class name in, if it doesn't already exist
+- [ ] Create a special dialog for assigning spells to a particular class for spellbook filtering purposes
+  - [ ] Make it work for actors / npcs
+  - [ ] Make it work for global spell items
+  - [ ] Consider using a drag'n'drop visualizer with class columns

 ## Unsorted